uPortal-Attic/WeatherPortlet/README.md

 </bean>
 ```

-You must assemble and deploy a new build of the Weather Portlet for this change to take effect.
+As with all portlets, you must package and deploy a new build of the Weather Portlet
+for this change to take effect.

 ## <a name="help"></a> Where to Get Help
 The <uportal-user@apereo.org> mailing list is the best place to go with
 questions related to Apereo portlets and uPortal.

-Issues should be reported at <https://issues.jasig.org/browse/WPP>.
+Issues should be reported at <https://issues.jasig.org/browse/WPT>.
 Check if your issue has already been reported.
 If so, comment that you are also
 experiencing the issue and add any detail that could help resolve it.
 Feel free to
 create an issue if it has not been reported.
 Creating an account is free and can be